rttn-Mango/easybank/README.md

 - [Unsplash](https://unsplash.com/) - Most images used in this project are taken from unsplash, credits goes to their actual owners.
 - [About page template](https://dribbble.com/shots/14338886-10-8-About-Us-Page) - Main layout inspiration for the About page
 - [Contact page template](https://www.elegantthemes.com/layouts/business/bank-contact-page/live-demo) - Main layout inspiration for the Contact page
-- [Contact page template 2]((https://dribbble.com/shots/14338906-10-8-Contact-Us-Page)) - Another inspiration for the Contact page
+- [Contact-page-template-two]((https://dribbble.com/shots/14338906-10-8-Contact-Us-Page)) - Another inspiration for the Contact page
 - [Blog page template](https://dribbble.com/shots/18954906-Credo-Medical-website-Blog-page) - Main inspiration for the Blog page
 - [Careers page template](https://dribbble.com/shots/22349737-Sarvadhi-Career-Page) - Main inspiration for the Careers page
 - [stackoverflow] - Used to get ideas.